 I’m in the middle of removing wallpaper in the family room and it is literally coming off in tiny little pieces and driving me insane.
 (On the flip side, grasscloth came today!!!!
 It’s the circle of life.)
 Anyways, I needed a break so I worked on this weird little project instead.
 The problem was that our 1961 … More DIY Teardrop Starburst

 Back in that hallway post, I showed a wall of photos.
-Commonly called a gallery wall, I like to think of these as really just a cluttery wall of family photographs.
-Now, personally, am not too big on family photos on walls.
-Lots of people get great joy from them, but my heart is dark and I do not. … More Cheap B & W Family Photo Wall of Clutter
+Personally, am not too big on displaying family photos.
+Lots of people get great joy from them, but my heart is dark and I do not.
+I really enjoy it in at other people’s homes, but it’s not something I personally want to live … More Cheap B & W Family Photo Wall

 We have this problem with almost finishing projects and then putting off the one last part of it for years, because once things get to a point where it’s “good enough” or “way better than it was”, we become plain lazy.
 Our hallway wood floor install is going the way of what I just described.
 And I thought I’d … More Hallways and Maple Bellawood Floors

-Confession: I love to buy ugly thrift store paintings and then paint over them.
-I get why people would be weird about it (and people got really weird about in the comments on this memorable post), but just because somebody painted something doesn’t make that person an artist, or their work sacred.I think that in … More Painting over Other People’s Paintings
+Confession: I love to buy thrift store paintings and then paint over them, sometimes many times over.
+I get why people would be weird about it, but just because somebody painted something doesn’t make that work sacred.I think that in general, the stuff that ends up in thrift stores is hobby junkart that I see … More Painting over Other People’s Paintings

 Do you ever drip house paint on your clothes and notice that the resulting splatter stays forever, despite your best laundering efforts?
 Admittedly, my laundry skills are weak.
 But my wardrobe is seriously starting to morph into that of a house painter who forgets to wear their work clothes to the job site.
-I decided to … More Painted Patterned Curtains DIY
+Turn that … More Painted Patterned Curtains DIY

 (UPDATE: MORE ON THE PAINTING PROCESS HERE.)
 (UPDATE: CATCH A MASSIVE ROUNDUP OF MODERN FANS RIGHT HERE.)
 Finding good looking ceiling fans is the worst!
 An impossible feat – even if you have a big ceiling fan budget, which I don’t.
 I do, however, have a major need for ceiling fans.
 In every bedroom.
 The breezy Pacific is … More My Favorite Ceiling Fan…and I Painted it Gold